Expensify/App/contributingGuides/STYLE.md

 ### `d.ts` Extension

 Do not use `d.ts` file extension even when a file contains only type declarations.
 Only exceptions are `src/types/global.d.ts` and `src/types/modules/*.d.ts` files in which third party packages and JavaScript's built-in modules (e.g. `window` object) can be modified using module augmentation.
-Refer to the [Communication Items](#communication-items) section to learn more about module augmentation.

 > Why?
 Type errors in `d.ts` files are not checked by TypeScript.